PostgreSQL To_Number

 The above query shows the error ‘numeric field overflow’.
 This is because you haven’t used the correct format for the string value.

-Look at the below picture to understand how to use the to_number() function with a different format.
+Look at the picture below to understand how to use the to_number() function with a different format.

 If your string value within the to_number() function contains a currency symbol or an amount, then you can also convert that amount to a numeric value.
 The format ‘L’ is used to denote the currency within the string value.